 Some insurers will provide home nursing visits for premature infants or even more extensive nursing care for infants with complex medical problems.
 Nursing providers and social service workers can help you determine what your insurance coverage will provide.

 Also, set up a file for medical records, financial statements, and correspondence you're likely to have with the hospital and your insurance company.

-Discuss with the NICU staff whether your baby will require home nursing or visits with medical specialists other than a pediatrician.
-If so, ask for referrals and for the telephone numbers of those health care providers.
+Discuss with the NICU staff whether your baby will need home nursing or visits with medical specialists other than a pediatrician.
+If so, ask for referrals and contact info for those health care providers.
 In some cases, hospitals can coordinate several specialist visits so that they can happen on the same day.
 Ask if this service is available for you.

-In addition, your baby might need to undergo routine tests, including blood, hearing, and vision tests.
+Also, your baby might need a few routine tests, including blood, hearing, and vision tests.
 Make sure you understand the tests needed after discharge.